Want 5 quick ways to improve as a podcast host or guest?

-Those are my three tips for you as a podcast guest.
+Those are my three tips for not making being a podcast guest all about you.
 I hope that was helpful.
 And congratulations on being part of the PodMatch community.
 It’s wonderful to be a part of this community.
 I look forward to having a really good conversation with you sometime in the future.

 About Jem Fuller

 Jem Fuller has lived a colorful, global life.
 From barefoot backpacker to corporate leader, fire-dancer, and traditional tattooist, a kindergarten teacher to motorcycle courier, masseuse and reflexology to laborer and travel consultant.
 Now his time is as a partner and father, coach, facilitator, and retreat leader.
 He is the author of the recently published book, The Art of Conscious Communication for Thoughtful Men, and can be seen delivering his TEDx talk on YouTube.

 - Get Jem’s Book: The Art of Conscious Communication for Thoughtful Men

 - Watch Jem’s TEDx Talk: How Conscious Communication Can Change Your Game

 - Jem Fuller on Social Media: PodMatch | Facebook | Twitter | LinkedIn | Instagram